Word Around The Park

 How long before I see improvements in my dog's gut health?

-Most dogs show initial improvements within 2-4 weeks of consistent dietary changes or probiotic use.
-Rebuilding a healthy microbiome takes patience.
-Full benefits typically emerge after 2-3 months of maintaining good digestive support practices.
+Most dogs show initial improvements within 2–4 weeks of consistent dietary changes or probiotic use.
+Rebuilding a healthy microbiome takes patience — full benefits typically emerge after 2–3 months of maintaining good digestive support practices.
+Stool quality is usually the first marker to improve.

 Can poor gut health affect my dog's behavior?